Hong Kong – an incredible international food paradise. Too much food, too little time.

 Hong Kong doesn’t actually have “night markets” because the city itself never sleeps.
 Either you want a quick meal or a fine-dining experience, great food is just minutes away from your door.
 Delicacies from all over the world are here: Chinese, Japanese, Taiwanese, Thai, Korean, Vietnamese, American, Indian, French, and Malaysian… the list goes on and on and they were all made so affordable and accessible.
 If you are hungry, places like Soho, Lan Kwai Fong, Temple Street, Kowloon City, and Tsim Sha Tsui are where you should be going.

 To me, Italy has great Italian, Japan has great Japanese, Mexico has great Mexican, and the US has great Western.
 In Hong Kong, the city served a great selection of different “authentic” cuisine and they are so accessible.
-If you have a craving of good Japanese, Korean, Southeast Asian, European and western cuisine, a good place is always right next to your door.
+If you have a craving for good Japanese, Korean, Southeast Asian, European, and western cuisine, a good place is always right next to your door.
 But If you are looking for something more local, though, read on:).

 Hong Kong cuisine is mostly originated from the neighboring Cantonese Province.
 But after years of separation of sovereignty and cultural development, the city somehow added its own twist to the dishes and made it their own.
 In fact, “Hong Kong Style” or “Hong Kong Restaurant” could be found everywhere around the world now, representing a certain kind of culinary genre and culture that is different from the typical Chinese cuisine.